 Planting rose cuttings in potatoes

 To prepare the cutting remove .216K subscribers.
-This innovative technique allows you to propagate rose plants using readily available potatoes as a nurturing medium.
+2 Prep the Ground for Planting.
 Take a Cutting From a Healthy Plant.

 Grow Roses from Cuttings: The Best Ways to Propagate